microchip-pic-avr-examples/dspic33ck-dac-dma-sinewave/README.md

     <img alt="Microchip Logo." src="images/microchip_logo_black_red.png">
 </picture>

-## Sine Wave Demo using the DMA, DAC and PWM drivers
+## Sine Wave Demo using the DMA, DAC and PWM Timer

 ![Overall Project](images/Explorer16_32_connection.png)

 # Summary

-The dspic33ck DAC DMA PWM sine wave Demo shows an example configuration of the DMA driver to iterate through a 256 point sine look up table to generate a 100 Hz sine wave using the PWM driver.
+The Sine Wave Demo shows an example configuration of the DMA driver to iterate through a 256 point sine look up table to drive the DAC to generate a 100 Hz sine wave using a SCCP1 output compare timer.
 This project is interchangable between the Explorer Board 16/32 with a dsPIC33CK256MP508 PIM and the dsPIC33CK Curiosity development boards.

 ## Related Documentation